Trumai language: Phonotactics

-Syllable structure is maximally CVC, and stress always falls on the final syllable of a word.
+Syllable structure is (C)V(C) and stress falls on the final syllable of a word.

 Morphology

 The morphological aspects of Trumai as covered in Guirardello's grammar of the language include the parts of speech: nouns, verbs, and auxiliaries.
 Under nouns, she investigates the effect of adjectives, plurality in the language, and count versus mass nouns, among others.
 Under verbs, she focuses on causality, negation, intensity, and imperativity in verb particles.
 And under auxiliaries, she discusses body posture, mood and aspect, and directional auxiliaries.
 Chapter 5 explores further analyses of each of these aspects of the parts of speech in terms of "Simple Declarative Clauses".

 Pronouns in Trumai are distinguished by person, gender, number, and listener inclusion/exclusion in the first-person plural pronoun.
 Like in English, gender is only seen in the third-person singular pronoun, while number is categorized as singular, dual, and plural (whereas English only has singular and plural).
 They are also affected by the type of Noun Phrase (henceforth "NP") they appear in (absolutive, ergative, or dative), which are distinguished by suffix insertion.
 The following are tables of the Trumai personal pronouns with examples included for the absolutive case: